 - Zapier lets you connect two or more apps to perform tasks automatically.
 Zapier integrates with more than 750 apps that you can string together in various ways, including communication apps like Facebook, Twitter, Slack, Trello, LinkedIn, Pinterest, MailChimp, and Wordpress.

 - Never lick an envelope again: Commusoft can handle that task for you with our Print & Post feature.
-You simply purchase credits, and we use CFH Total Document Management Limited—one of the UK’s leading document outsource processors—to fulfill your print and post requests.
+You simply purchase credits and one of the UK’s leading document outsource processors will fulfil your print and post requests.

 - While we're bragging, Commusoft's field service management software lets you schedule everything you need—like confirmations, appointment reminders, follow-ups, and service reminders to your customers.

 - Email marketing platforms like Aweber and Mailchimp let you schedule emails in advance.
 Last brag, we promise: Commusoft integrates with Mailchimp!

 See?
 We told you that developing a communications plan would make things easier on you.
 It just took until Step 5 to show you how.
 We like to reward those who have patience.

 CHALLENGE #5: Check out the apps and other resources we've listed here, or search online for more options.
 Sign up for or download the ones you feel would work best for you.
 (No stress: If it ends up they don't work for you, there are plenty of others that will.)

 So far, we've talked about you sending out things for other people to read, listen to, or watch.
 A final part of your plan should be interacting with people when they respond to one of your messages.
 After all, communication goes both ways.
 (Ever hang out with someone who talks your ear off—and then, when you have something to say, they suddenly become intensely interested in the beer menu?
 Yeah, you don't want to be the field service equivalent of that person.)